jacobwang7/CS2-Problem-Set-2/README.md

 You will need to use `System.out.format` and `args[0]`, as you did above.

 You will also need to figure out how to convert a string representation of an integer such as `"343"` to an actual `int` `343`.
-Take a stroll through [the documentation for Java's built-in `Integer` class](https://docs.oracle.com/javase/8/docs/api/?java/lang/Integer.html) to see if there are any pre-defined static methods on `Integer` that might convert a string such as `"343"` to an integer `343`.
+Take a stroll through [the documentation for Java's built-in `Integer` class](https://docs.oracle.com/javase/8/docs/api/?java/lang/Integer.html) to see if there is a pre-defined static method on `Integer` that might convert a string such as `"343"` to an integer `343`.
 (Hint: yes there is!)

 Finally, you'll need to use the mathematical operator called modulus `%`.
 The modulus operator returns the remainder when dividing the first number by the second number.
 If `a % 2` is equal to 0, then `a` is an even number, because all even numbers are divisible by 2 (i.e., they give a remainder of 0 when divided by 2).
 Otherwise, `a` is odd.